A+

 Taxes: Regions that impose higher taxes, including sales and income taxes, can contribute to an increased cost of living.
 Higher taxes for everyday necessities such as clothing, utilities and food inevitably leads to higher expenditures.
 Additionally, a higher income tax rate can also play a role in elevating the overall cost of living.
 In Dallas, the prevailing sales tax rate starts at 4%, and income tax rates kick off at 1%.

-Transportation: In cities with limited or no public transportation, residents may find it necessary to own and maintain vehicles, thereby elevating the cost of living.
-Monthly expenditures include fuel, insurance, routine maintenance and potential lease or financing commitments.
-In Dallas, the transportation index stands at 4.2% lower than the national average.
+Transportation: In situations where public transportation is limited or nonexistent, local residents may be required to own and maintain their own vehicles, contributing to an elevated cost of living.
+Monthly expenditures may encompass fuel costs, insurance premiums, routine vehicle upkeep and possibly lease or financing payments.
+In Dallas, the transportation index is 0.1% higher than the national average.

 Where is the Data From?